DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/20_anomalous_species.md

 The historical witch persecutions involved multiple factors: religious transformation, social upheaval, economic pressures, and gender dynamics.
 Within this mythological framework, some of those persecuted may have been descendants carrying genetic memories of consciousness technologies, plant medicine knowledge, and psychic abilities.
 Their persecution, among its many tragic dimensions, represented a phase of erasing ancient wisdom from human consciousness.

 We are their orphaned experiment, still executing the commands of masters who are no longer there to guide us, carrying within our genes the legacy of both our creators and their conquerors—and the suppressed memories of those who tried to preserve the original wisdom.

+But if this framework holds any truth, then the evidence should be written in our very DNA.
+The genetic code itself should tell the story of intervention, modification, and systematic control.

+*Dr. Tyra closed the file on human population genetics and opened another marked "Classified: Genetic Anomalies."
+Her hands trembled slightly as she read the first line: "The following sequences should not exist in nature..."*

+**The investigation continues.
+The next clue lies in the language of life itself.**